 The training takes place in classroom form in compliance with the applicable safety and hygiene regulations.

 - Participation Fee

 The participation fee is EUR 6,790 (VAT-free, excl. travel and accommodation expenses).
-For CEC-Alumni a reduced participation fee of EUR 5,790 (VAT-free, excl. travel and accommodation expenses) applies.
+For ACE-Alumni a reduced participation fee of EUR 5,790 (VAT-free, excl. travel and accommodation expenses) applies.